PSellmann/Algorithms_and_datastructures/README.md

-# Algorithms and datastructures wirtte in the C programming language
+# Algorithms and datastructures wirtten in the C programming language